 Edo de Waart’s extensive catalogue encompasses releases for Philips, Virgin, EMI, Telarc, and RCA.
-His most recent recording is with the Royal Flemish Philharmonic; Mahler’s Symphony No. 1 and Elgar’s Dream of Gerontius with the Royal Flemish Philharmonic.
+His most recent recordings are Mahler’s Symphony No. 1 and Elgar’s Dream of Gerontius, both with the Royal Flemish Philharmonic.

 Beginning his career as an Assistant Conductor to Leonard Bernstein at the New York Philharmonic, de Waart then returned to Holland where he was appointed Assistant Conductor to Bernard Haitink at the Royal Concertgebouw Orchestra.
 In 1973 he was appointed Chief Conductor and Artistic Director of the Rotterdam Philharmonic Orchestra.

 Edo de Waart has received a number of awards for his musical achievements, including becoming a Knight in the Order of the Dutch Lion and an Honorary Officer in the General Division of the Order of Australia.
 He is also an Honorary Fellow of the Hong Kong Academy for Performing Arts.